PeeJayC21/BirdGame1/README.md

 # BirdGame1
 Hi, my name is Pee Jay and BirdGame1 is the first game I have ever made.
 This game resembles the famous "Flappy Bird" with its mechanics and design.
-I developed this game to be more familiar with unity hub's services, packages and be a more proficient at using CSharp.
+I developed this game to be more familiar with unity hub's services, packages and be more proficient at using CSharp.
 I do not plan to release this in public and its only purpose is to develop my skills further.

 #Mechanics
 Press the play game option from the main menu to get started with the game.